tedmiston/qcbrunch/CONTRIBUTING.md

 now
 ```

-To alias the prod domain to the latest deploy:
+To point prod to the latest deploy:

 ```
 now alias